realA10001986/Time-Circuits-Display/README.md

 Your entered date/time(s) are stored, and shown until replaced by the results of time travels; you can then quickly bring your times back to the displays by typing 998 followed by ENTER.

-When entering dates/times into the *destination time* or *last time departed* displays, the Time-cycling Interval is automatically set to 0.
+When entering dates/times into the *destination time* or *last time departed* displays, Time-cycling Interval is paused for 30 minutes.

+Alternatively, you can program and store a "destination time" outside of the keypad menu by typing 91mmddyyyyhhMM, and a "last time departed" by 92mmddyyyyhhMM.

 Note: Your dates/times will be overwritten in storage after a time travel when **_Make time travels persistent_** is checked.
 Please see [here](#persistent--non-persistent-time-travels) for details.